openfl/OpenFLDevelopersGuide/using-the-drawing-api/advanced-use-of-the-drawing-api.md

 .

-The following tasks are things you’ll likely want to accomplish using the advanced drawing API in ActionScript:
+The following tasks are things you’ll likely want to accomplish using the advanced drawing API in Haxe:

 *   Using Vector objects to store data for drawing methods
 *   Defining paths for drawing shapes programmatically in a single operation